STIs & What I Wish More People Knew About Them

 It would take some time for the clinic to acquire the alternative treatment, a gentamicin shot, so the doctor decided to wait for the test results to come back first.

 Final thoughts on the stigma against STIs

-I took a pill to cure the STI that I couldn't even feel.
-But there's no pill to treat the heartache or to shield me from someone's verbal and physical wrath.
-It doesn't take away the sinking feeling in my chest when I start a sentence, "I've had chlamydia—" watch the other person's reaction, and finish, "—years ago, and I got treated for it."
+You can take a pill to cure the STI that you can't even feel.
+But there's no pill to treat heartache or to shield from someone's verbal and physical wrath.
+It doesn't take away the sinking feeling in one's chest to start a sentence, "I've had chlamydia—" watch the other person's reaction, and finish, "—years ago, and I got treated for it."

 I know I'm not immune to the stigma.

-And nobody wants to shout that they've had an STI (twice) before, but if this post makes one person feel less alone, and another challenge their assumptions, it's worth it.
+And nobody wants to shout that they've had an STI before, but if this post makes one person feel less alone and another challenge their assumptions, it's worth it.